 If you get an error related to the REST API, it might be two things : it’s either that the WordPress REST API is not enabled, or that the asynchronous request to the REST API was either rejected or failed.

-This article is being improved based on my users’ feedback.
-I will improve this troubleshooting little by little, so don’t hesitate to share your issues or your findings in the comments.
-Thank you :)
+This article will be improved based on your experience.
+Please don’t hesitate to share your issues and solutions in the comments.
+Thank you! ☺️

 Is the WordPress REST API enabled?